 “The guarantee of a lasting peace and the laying of new foundations for world politics affects all humanity.
 That is why, following the peace negotiations, which more particularly concern the warring states, a World Congress, the ‘Third Hague Peace Conference’, must meet.
 But more must be done.
 The time has now come for the peoples to have a say too.
 Foreign policy should no longer be the exclusive domain of a small circle of professional diplomats, a system that now ended in complete failure.
 New ground have to be broken; new forces must be called to the rescue.”

-— Quote from the Manifesto of the Central Organisation for a Durable Peace, 1915
+— Quote from the Manifesto of the Central Organization for a Durable Peace, 1915

 a letter to 'Abdu'l-Baha

-1916 February 11 — After a correspondence with Yazdání and his friends, the Central Organisation sends a letter to Tehran to be handed over to ‘Abdu’l-Bahá.
-But because of the war, Haifa cannot be reached. (photo: the secretary’s office of the Central Organisation for a Durable Peace, The Hague 1916)
+1916 February 11 — After a correspondence with Yazdání and his friends, the Central Organization sends a letter to Tehran to be handed over to ‘Abdu’l-Bahá.
+But because of the war, Haifa cannot be reached. (photo: the secretary’s office of the Central Organization for a Durable Peace, The Hague 1916)

 Peace Treaty of Versailles